 You don’t have to hire a renowned advertising agency to write compelling texts and catchy slogans for your website, marketing emails or for your social media campaigns.

 You can choose to write the texts yourself by learning copywriting techniques.

 Here I share with you the list of the best books that exist on copywriting.

-  – The Adweek Copywriting Handbook by Joseph Sugarman, this is the bible of

-  copywriters.
-This man sold millions of products with his direct response ads

-  in the press.
-Although he mainly wrote sales copy for direct response print

-  ads in the 70s and 80s, its teachings are still valid today.
+– The Adweek Copywriting Handbook by Joseph Sugarman, is the bible of copywriters.
+This man sold millions of products with his direct response ads in the press.
+Although he mainly wrote sales copy for direct response print ads in the 70s and 80s, its teachings are still valid today.

 – How to Write Seductive Copy by Henneke Duitstermaat.
-Despite being Dutch

-  and that English is not her native language, Henneke has achieved enormous

-  popularity among business writers, her blog and books are jewels from which

-  you will gain a lot of wisdom on the art of writing.
+Despite being Dutch and that English is not her native language, Henneke has achieved enormous popularity among business writers, her blog and books are jewels from which you will gain a lot of wisdom on the art of writing.

 – How to Write Sales Letters that Sell by the legend Drayton Bird, is one of the most widely read books on copy.
 It is very practical and easy to understand.